Re: Captain America 2: News and Speculation - Part 8

 I'm in the school of people that thought IM3 was Marvel's riskiest movie yet.
 I adored it; my favorite blockbuster of the year.
 It was basically an 80's action/cop-buddy type movie that completely reinvented IM's most famous villain.
 I didn't see how it was mediocre in the least.

 Despite the directors for CA:TWS, I'm getting a really good vibe from the cast and the reactions to the footage at Comic-Con.
 The Thor stuff too got great feedback from SDCC.
 So it seems like, at least for now, Marvel's steering their ship in the right direction.
 IMO at least.

-"Joss Whedon, Shane Black, Edgar Wright, James Gunn… For as much flack as people give Marvel that's a pretty freaking great group of filmmakers.
+"Joss Whedon, Shane Black, Edgar Wright, James Gunn [and Ryan Coogler]… For as much flack as people give Marvel that's a pretty freaking great group of filmmakers.
 Kind of feel spoiled."